 The Light Factory & Revival Youth

 Children's & youth work is a fun and rewarding way to serve within the church.
 Volunteers will usually need to serve on the rota about once a month at, or less at the 11am Sunday service.
-If you'd like to become a helper at the Light Factory or Revival Youth you will need to undergo a CRB check, please speak to Andy Williams to arrange this.
+If you'd like to become a helper at the Light Factory or Revival Youth you will need to undergo a DBS check, please speak to Andy Williams to arrange this.

 Many people have commented on the warm welcome they receive when they first come to St John’s.
 This is everyone’s responsibility, but there is also a dedicated team at each Sunday congregation who welcome everyone to the service, hand out leaflets if needed and ensure new people have somewhere to sit.
 You would be required to arrive at the service 15 mins before it starts and be on the rota once a month, or less.
 Anyone wanting to be part of the Welcome Team please contact Rosemary Harrold for the 9am service and Diana Ray-Mathur for the 11am service or contact the church office.

 Alpha needs a team of people to help with: cooking meals, serving food, washing up, and helping in the discussion groups.
 If you can help in any way please ask the Church Office